Bambam320/Jokeapp/README.md

     return selectedCategories != '' ? `${selectedCategories.slice(0,-1)}?` : selectedCategories
 }
 ```

-#### The fetch API uses string interpolation to grab the strings returned from the variables in the
-#### URL to build the correct address for requesting jokes.
-The data returned by the promise is then
-#### sent to a function for listing a single joke or several jokes.
+#### The fetch API uses string interpolation to grab the strings returned from the variables for category, style etc. in the URL to build the correct address for requesting jokes.
+The data returned by the promise is then sent to a function for listing a single joke or several jokes.

 ```js
 fetch(`${jokeServer}${category() === '' ?
 'Any?' : category()}${flags()}${style()}${searchText != '' ? searchField : ''}${amount}`)